csi21/IBM---Mainframe/README.md

-# IBM-Mainframe-Contest-2018
+# IBM-Mainframe Competition
-Master the Mainframe 2018
+Master the Mainframe